aamrani-dev/model_serving/docs/triton.md

 $ triton stop
 ## Check if the server is running

+$ triton is_alive

-$ triton is_aliveTHE SERVER IS NOT RUNNING
+THE SERVER IS NOT RUNNING